S3022659/year3-campus-web-app/README.md

 ### 3. Register an SPA application

-Call you app something like `products-dev-app`.
+Call you app something like `devices-dev-app`.

 ```bash
 auth0 apps create \